Manage all your PDF needs with SwifDoo PDF Ver 2.0!

 SwifDoo promises the ability to edit PDFs like word documents, and this is indeed so.
 As long as the text of your PDF is not password protected.

-Annotation functions are likewise straightforward.
+Annotation functions, with their own section on the top menu, are likewise straightforward.
 Essentially, the interface becomes a drawing board.
 You have tools to edit text.
 You also have another set of tools for drawing/graphic capabilities.

 It’s simple to use; to an extent, fun too.
-What’s available should also, in my opinion, address the annotation needs of most users.
+The capabilities available should also, in my opinion, address the annotation needs of most users.

 SwifDoo PDF comes with the ability to convert PDFs to office documents or image formats.
 On its website, “high-quality conversion” is also assured.

 After several tries, what I can say is this.
 Conversion to word format is almost always fast.
 Conversion to Excel and other formats takes a while longer but is still speedy.

 Accuracy is impressive as well.
 In fact, the only PDF documents SwifDoo weren’t able to correctly convert were my PDF music scores.
 As in, those that I generated directly from Finale PrintMusic.